simpleinjector/Documentation/source/using.rst

 #.
 The type *should* have one public constructor (this may be a default constructor and this requirement can be overridden).
 #.
 All the types of the arguments in that constructor must be resolvable by the *Container*.

-Simple Injector can create a type even if it hasn’t registered in the container by using constructor injection.
+Simple Injector can create a type even if it hasn't registered in the container by using constructor injection.

 The following code shows an example of the use of automatic constructor injection.
 The example shows an *IUserRepository* interface with a concrete *SqlUserRepository* implementation and a concrete *UserService* class.
 The *UserService* class has one public constructor with an *IUserRepository* argument.
 Because the dependencies of the *UserService* are registered, Simple Injector is able to create a new *UserService* instance.